The flu vaccination is given free of charge to the following 'at risk' people in order to protect them from seasonal

 - Main carers for an elderly or disabled person whose welfare may be at risk if the carer becomes ill (must be in receipt of carers allowance).

 - Healthcare worker with direct patient contact or a social care worker (please advise us if this is the reason as we need to make a note of this in your records).

 The flu vaccine is also recommended for:

 - children over the age of six months with a long term health condition listed above

-If you do not fall into any of the categories above, you can still have a flu vaccination privately.
+If you do not fall into any of the categories above, you may be able to still have a flu vaccination privately.
 Speak to your local pharmacy.